 Average Annual Salary: $52,820

 The most populous metro area in Maine is now No. 8 in the ranking, thanks to its quality of life, fairly steady job market, and growing reputation as a desirable place to live in.
-For the quality of life category, which includes college readiness among high school students, proximity to quality health care, crime, average commute time, and overall well-being, Portland ranks eighth out of the 150 most populous metro areas in the country.
+For the quality of life category — which includes college readiness among high school students, close proximity to quality health care, low crime rates, short commute time, and overall well-being — Portland ranks eighth out of the 150 most populous metro areas in the country.

 #9 Sarasota, Florida